 I'll give you a few minutes...

-But in the interests of avoiding writing an all-is-wonderful moving to Seattle guide, here are some of the less than celebrated aspects of the city.
+But in the interests of avoiding writing an all-is-wonderful guide, here are some of the less than celebrated aspects of the region.

-One thing you'll immediately discover upon arriving in Seattle is that many of the streets are pretty steep!
-They could have filmed the chase scene from Silver Bullet in downtown Seattle!
+One thing you'll immediately discover upon arriving in Seattle is that many of the streets are pretty steep.
+They could have filmed the chase scene from Silver Bullet in downtown!
 The hills will stretch your calves if you walk them and test your starting-on-a-hill skills if you drive them.
 For example, try the hill up to Queen Anne from downtown.
 It used to have a cable car that was pulled up the hill just like San Francisco.

 Like any bigger city, sometimes you just want to escape the hustle and bustle.
-Fortunately, Seattle is surrounded on all sides by easily accessible places to get away from it all, whether just for a few hours or for a few days.
+Fortunately, the region is surrounded on all sides by easily accessible places to get away from it all, whether just for a few hours or for a few days.

 Hiking, backpacking, and car camping.
 The Pacific Northwest is an outdoor enthusiast's paradise and Seattleites are truly spoiled for choice.
 Get a quick hiking introduction with the nearby Tiger Mountain and Mount Si trails but be prepared to share with other locals furiously Instagramming the whole hike.